Analysis: Scoot Henderson says he’s ready for NBA draft

 “You see the talent,” said Oklahoma City’s Jalen Williams, who played with Henderson in the Rising Stars event.
 “There’s a reason why he’s on draft boards as high as he is.”

-Henderson has averaged 17.3 points, 6.8 assists and 4.5 rebounds per game for the G League Ignite this season.
-He’s also averaged about one highlight-reel dunk per game – and at least one question about Wembanyama in interviews since the fall.
+Henderson has averaged 18.3 points, 6.7 assists and 4.8 rebounds per game for the G League Ignite this season.
+He flirted with a triple-double in Monday’s win over Iowa: 14 points, nine rebounds and nine assists in just under 29 minutes.
+He also has averaged about one highlight-reel dunk per game — and at least one question about Wembanyama in interviews since the fall.

 There is a mutual respect between the two, who are likely going to be linked for a long time given how the NBA put two exhibitions together between the Ignite and Wembanyama’s French team back in October — a prelude with expectations that Wembanyama will be picked No. 1 in the draft and Henderson No. 2.